pthom/cleantype/README.md

  #### Functions operating on types and variables

-* `cleantype::clean<T...>()` is a function that will return a string containing a readable type, for a given type or pack of types Use it with "cleantype::clean<decltype(var)>()"<br/>
+* `cleantype::clean<T...>()` is a function that will return a string containing a readable type, for a given type or pack of types.
+   Use it with "cleantype::clean<decltype(var)>()"<br/>
    Note: It will add a reference by default so that "int v = 5; cleantype::clean(v)" will return "int&".
    Use the macro CT_cleantype_clean() if you want to avoid this